Gears Pop!: Development

 The game was announced at E3 2018 and was released on August 22, 2019, on Android, iOS, and Windows platforms, about a month prior to the next major release in the series, Gears 5.

-The servers for the game were shut down in April 2021.
+The servers for the game were shut down on April 26, 2021.

 Reception

 Gears Pop received "mixed or average" reviews, according to review aggregator Metacritic.

 Pocket Gamer gave the game three stars out of five, writing, "Gears POP! is a decent mobile strategy game, one which can keep your attention for hours thanks to online play, but it's not the best in its genre either."

 Within a week of launch, Gears Pop had over one million users.